FranciscoOrtizTena/de-zoomcamp/04-analytics-engineering/homework.md

 - The code that has been merged into the main branch
 - The code that is behind the creation object on the dbt_cloud_pr_ schema
 - The code from any development branch that has been opened based on main
-- The code from the development branch we are requesting to merge to main
+- `The code from the development branch we are requesting to merge to main`

+This is because the purpose of CI, especially when integrated with dbt and version control systems like GitHub or GitLab, is to automatically test the changes proposed in a pull request (PR) — that is, the code changes made in a development branch that is being requested to merge into the main branch.
+The CI process ensures that these changes do not break or adversely affect the existing codebase before they are merged.
+The temporary schema mentioned in your description is typically used to isolate and test these changes without affecting the main or production environment.

 ### Question 3 (2 points)